bristolcs828/Project-Account/report/Conclusion/README.md

 In addition, if we have problems that we can't solve, we will actively seek help.
 COVID-19 did not hinder the professor and TA from answering questions to us, and we can get a lot of suggestions from it to optimize our team project and make it more perfect.

-## Discussion of Social and Ethical implications of our work
+## Discussion of social and ethical implications of our work

 Our project can be understood as electronic accounting software.
 And each man as an individual life in society, and society can produce all kinds of contact, consumer behavior will actually and complex, and in addition to the accounting software, no one can be responsible for their behavior, especially a free of charge to an account software, the software itself is given priority to with easy operation and convenient, easy to operate features significantly expand the scope of application, For teenagers and middle-aged people, it's actually pretty easy to get used to most of the new software.
 But for very young children or the elderly, convenience is also an important advantage.
 Once people have the habit of keeping accounts, then he will certainly have a bigger picture of their investment and spending, more able to achieve reasonable management of their own funds, enhance financial awareness.
 Here are some important points to consider: